przemek83/same-game/README.md

 Coordinates of cells to pick in form of lines with 2 numbers separated by space each.
 Line format: `row column`.

 ## Getting Started
-This section describes briefly how to setup environment and build project.
+This section describes briefly how to setup the environment and build the project.

 ### Prerequisites
 C++ compiler with C++17 support as a minimum and CMake 3.8+.
-Additionally Git tool for downloading Google Test library as it is needed by test subproject.
+Additionally, Git tool for downloading Google Test library as it is needed by test subproject.

 ### Building
 Recommended:
-Use Cmake directly or your favorite IDE supporting CMake projects.
+Use CMake directly or your favorite IDE supporting CMake projects.

 Alternative:
 Use bare compiler for building project binary: